-Once an order is placed, our fitters make an appointment to visit the customer and measure up for the glass splashbacks.
+Once an order is placed.
+Our fitters make an appointment to visit the customer and measure up for the glass splashbacks.
 This can take several hours depending on the number of pieces of glass required.
 For the simple jobs, sometimes a good old tape measure is all we need to get the measurements we require.

 The system calculates the mix of the base colours and the quantity required to make the chosen colour.
 The splashback is sprayed with 4 coats of glass paint with a drying time of 30 minutes between each coat.
 From here the splashback is transferred to a drying room where it is left to cure and harden.

-Once printed, the splashback is taken to the spraying department where 4 layers of white glass paint is applied, and once again into the drying room.
-When the paint and inks are fully cured and hardened.
-Our inks are UV cured and will not fade or wash off.
-Any over spray to the face and edges is cleaned off using our automated cleaning and edge polishing machine, and then a final quality inspection is then carried out.
+Once printed, the splashback is taken to the spraying department where 4 layers of white glass paint are applied.
+Then it’s once again into the drying room.
+When the paint and inks are fully cured and hardened (Our inks are UV cured and will not fade or wash off).
+Any over spray to the face and edges is cleaned off using our automated cleaning and edge polishing machine.
+And finally a quality inspection is then carried out.

 Adhesive is applied to the wall, and the splashback is then pressed home.
-This process is then repeated with any other pieces if required, and on completion the whole of the area will be cleaned and silicone sealed to ensure the splashback is watertight.
+This process is then repeated with any other pieces if required.
+And on completion the whole of the area will be cleaned and silicone sealed to ensure the splashback is watertight.

 That’s how we Measure and Fit Glass Splashbacks at Colour2Glass.